Definition and features of individual narcissism

 • demonstrate an obsession with their physical appearance or possessions.

-In contrast, to maintain or to boost their status, people who exhibit vulnerable narcissism tend to dismiss feedback or information that challenges their perception of themselves.
+In contrast, to maintain or to boost their status, people who exhibit vulnerable narcissism tend to be preoccupied with their own needs and generally dismiss feedback or information that challenges their perception of themselves.
 To illustrate, they may

 • disregard the concerns of other people,